yunliUNC/HPRep/README.md

 2. Regression and normalization
 3. Data matrix comparisons

-The first stage, preprocessing stage, is borrowed directly from the [<em>MAPS</em> pipeline](https://github.com/ijuric/MAPS) (detailed in [MAPS paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006982)).
+The first stage, preprocessing stage, is borrowed directly from the [<em>MAPS</em> pipeline](https://github.com/HuMingLab/MAPS) (detailed in [MAPS paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006982)).
 This preprocessing pipeline, called <em>feather</em>, converts aligned, sorted, and merged paired-end reads to long-range and short-range .bed/.bedpe files.
 The second stage utilizes positive Poisson regression estimates expected counts from the observed data, and derives the normalized contact: log<sub>2</sub>(1 + observed / expected).
 The last stage calculates pairwise reproducibility or similarity statistic among all samples.
 In general, we recommend processing samples in parallel in the first two stages and processing all samples together in the last stage.
+For questions regarding HPRep please email Ming Hu (afhuming@gmail.com) or Yun Li (yun_li@med.unc.edu).

 The requirements and details for running the entire pipeline are provided below: